cgarmann/iie/README.md

 - Similarity thresholds (0.65 / 0.85) were manually tuned — not optimized on a labeled dataset
 - Memory usage scales linearly with dataset size (FAISS indexing recommended for millions of ideas)
-- General-purpose SBERT may underperform on highly specialized domain terminology without fine-tuning
+- General-purpose SBERT may underperform on highly specialized terminology without fine-tuning
-- Ideas sharing a theme but differing significantly in approach may occasionally be flagged as duplicates
+- Ideas sharing a theme but differing in approach may occasionally be flagged as duplicates

 ---